craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Delete Lindsey's account.

-1. In Edge, open an InPrivate window.
-Browse to **https://portal.office.com**.

-1. Sign in as **lindsey@adatumXXXXXX.onelearndns.com**.
+1. In Edge, open an InPrivate window and browse to **https://portal.office.com**.
+Sign in as Lindsey.

-1. You wil see a "This username may be incorrect" message.
+1. You will see a "This username may be incorrect" message.

 1. Close the InPrivate window.